Codecademy/docs/content/ai/concepts/neural-networks/terms/recurrent-neural-networks/recurrent-neural-networks.md

 ---
 Title: 'Recurrent Neural Networks'
-Description: 'Recurrent Neural Network is a type of neural network distinguished by storing and re-using outputs from previous layers as additional inputs in the current layer'
+Description: 'Recurrent Neural Network is a type of neural network distinguished by storing and re-using the output from previous steps as an additional input in the current step'
 Subjects:
   - 'Machine Learning'
   - 'Computer Science'